Consensys/doc.teku/docs/HowTo/Troubleshoot/Troubleshooting.md

 # Troubleshooting

+## Out of memory error

+If Teku exits with a `java.lang.OutOfMemoryError: Java heap space` error, it could mean that Teku's Java Virtual Machine (JVM) ran out of memory.

+To fix this, you can try [setting a maximum heap size].

 ## P2P port conflicts

 If Teku fails to start with a `P2P Port 9000 (TCP/UDP) is already in use.
 Check for other processes